vonalogue/practice/five_problems/README.md

 Problem #5:

 As daunting as it may seem at first, this problem actually warrants a rather digestible solution.
-In order to realize this, I had to concede that this problem is of the NP-complete sort, realizing that you can only offer an approximate answer——or indeed offer an exact answer, but only by  "approximate" means (e.g. a greedy or brute-force algorithm).
+In order to realize this, I had to concede that this problem is of the NP-complete sort, realizing that you can only offer an approximate answer — or indeed offer an exact answer, but only by  "approximate" means (e.g. a greedy or brute-force algorithm).

 The author of the problem purveys a divide-and-conquer approach that involves solving the individual calculations first before concatenating them